 ‘And let us never tolerate outrageous conspiracy theories concerning the events of September 11th…’

 Thus he put the sucker brigades on domestic duty — constant vigilance is essential: there are conspiracy theorists everywhere.
 At the same time, he — i.e., his script-writers — energized the opposition, creating a dialectic.
-At the same moment as it created the simulacrum of an international terrorist group, the group behind Bush had simultaneously rolled out its own pied piper truth-movement leaders, by far the most successful of whom proved to be one Alex Jones.
+At the same moment as they created the simulacrum of an international terrorist group, the forces behind Bush had simultaneously rolled out its own pied piper truth-movement leaders, by far the most successful of whom proved to be one Alex Jones.